-Comment: The design of all proposed streets within the development will conform with city local street standards.
-The existing rights-of-way of Leland Road and McCord Road adjacent to this site do not conform to current standards for minor arterial and collector streets.
-Modifications pursuant to the criteria in Section 12.04.007 are being requested to allow dedications and improvements consistent with nearby development on these roads.
+Comment: The design of Hampton Drive and Windmill Drive will conform with city local street standards.
+The existing right-of-way of Pease Road adjacent to this site does not conform to current standards for a collector street.
+A modification pursuant to the criteria in Section 12.04.007 is being requested to allow these previous standards to be used in this application.
+See discussion above.
+Additionally, due to site constraints, modifications are being requested for Boulder Run Ct., as outlined above.